OWASP/www-chapter-kampala/index.md

 ## When?

 We will be running a Chapter Meetup every 2-3 months with the option to have additional events such as hands-on workshops.

-## Where?

-We will run a mix of in-person and virtual meetups.
-All our upcoming events are always announced on (https://www.meetup.com/owasp-kampala-chapter).

 ## Call for Speakers and Volunteers